Robo Advisor vs. Financial Advisor: Which is Better?

 • Market Volatility

-Robo advisors vary from company to company but generally operate in a similar format.
+Robo advisors vary from company to company but most operate in a similar format.

 Step 1.
 Complete a questionnaire that assesses your risk tolerance and investing goals.